-In fact, the original method of making microfilm was very similar to taking a photograph of a still image; in the case of microfilm, the still image was a piece of paper that contained handwritten, drawn or typewritten information.
+Microfilm is as a very small black and white photographic negative image of a document—a paper or digital document.In fact, the original method of making microfilm was very similar to taking a photograph of a still image; in the case of microfilm, the still image was a piece of paper that contained handwritten, drawn or typewritten information.
 Through the optics of a camera, the size of the image was reduced to film.
-Initially this film was 105 mm by 135 mm.
-Later, film with smaller size widths such as 16 mm and 35 mm were developed.
+Initially this film was 105mm by 135mm.
+Later, film with smaller size widths such as 16mm and 35mm were developed.

-In the same way, microfilm images of digitally created documents or scanned documents are created using a recording device that exposes the film to a row of pixels using a high resolution LED light bar combined with precision reduction optics as the film moves past the LED light bar.
+In the same way, microfilm images of digitally created documents or scanned documents are created using a recording device (a 16mm or 35mm Archive Writer) that exposes the film to a row of pixels using a high-resolution LED light bar, combined with precision reduction optics as the film moves past the LED light bar.

 Free MicrofimingContact us today and we will provide you with a sample microfilm of your documents absolutely free!

 - It’s the most economical way to archive business or government records and comply with records management laws and mandates.